 Regarding your assets, by now, you should have some accessible cash savings.
-Try and aim for around three to six months of your regular income level to be available in some form of instant access account.
+Try and aim for around six months of your regular income level to be available in some form of instant access account, unless you are saving for a specific purpose.